MahmoudM69/IR-Task-3/README.md

 IR Task 3 GUI

-You can try the website live "UNSTABLE" (DO NOT ENTER OR UPLOAD A LARGE DATA) from here:
+You can try the website live "UNSTABLE" (DO NOT USE LARGE AMOUNT OF DATA) from here:

 	Website: https://dented-boggy-twister.glitch.me/